elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## Localization

 jgit has its own localization mechanism (see class `JGitText`).
 I've decided not to port that mechanism, but rather to use the Elixir module [`gettext`](https://github.com/elixir-lang/gettext).

+## Exceptions vs errors

+In keeping with Elixir convention, jgit class names that end with `Exception` are renamed to Elixir modules that end with `Error`.